roberto-a-uribe/MS-Azure-Tenant-Demo/README.md

 # Microsoft-Azure-Tenant-Demo-Portfolio

-This is a demo test Microsoft Azure environment for creating several resources such as a VM, Resource group, NSG, VNET for another demo lab.
+In this demo test Microsoft Azure environment I created several resources such as a Virtual Machine, Resource group, NSG, VNET for another demo lab(s)